 The food delivery app market is not only extremely dynamic and fast-growing but also very broad.
 As they say, there is room for everyone.
-The marketplace is certainly not monopolistic – only in the U.S., there are 5 major players that have divided the market between each other – UberEats, DoorDash, Caviar, Grubhub, and Postmates.
+The marketplace is certainly not monopolistic – in the U.S. alone, there are 5 major players that have divided the market between each other – UberEats, DoorDash, Caviar, Grubhub, and Postmates.
 In the U.K. there are also Just Eat and Deliveroo, while in China, which has the largest food delivery services market in the world, the most used app is Meituan.

 Firstly, how does a delivery app work?